-As the only spatially resolved mapping of the interaction between the solar wind and the magnetosphere, the aurora are central to understanding the mechanisms of solar wind-magnetosphere-ionosphere coupling.
+As the only visible indicator of the interaction between the solar wind and the magnetosphere, the aurora are central to understanding the mechanisms of solar wind-magnetosphere-ionosphere coupling.
 Omega bands are mesoscale structures that emerge as eastward moving sinusoidal undulations of the poleward boundary of Earth’s equatorward auroral oval.
-They appear in the recovery phase of storms and substorms or during steady magnetospheric convection, and are known to be driven by sources in the solar wind or magnetosphere.
-However, the causes of these patterns are not well understood; open questions relate to both the driving solar wind conditions and the state and dynamic of the inner magnetosphere magnetically connected to these structures.
+They appear during extended periods of substorm-like activity, driven by either solar wind or magnetospheric characteristics or dynamic processes.
+However, the causes of these patterns are not well understood; open questions include both the driving solar wind conditions and the state and dynamic of the inner magnetosphere magnetically connected to these structures.

 This research is a collaboration with Larry Kepko and Bea Gallardo-Lacourt from the NASA Goddard Space Flight Center.
 The figure below shows omega bands seen over Athabasca on April 30, 2014.
 Image courtesy of Bea Gallardo-Lacourt and Vivian Cribb